 Director, Paul S. Appelbaum, MD

-Dr. Appelbaum is the Elizabeth K. Dollard Professor of Psychiatry, Medicine and Law at Columbia University.
+Dr. Appelbaum is the Elizabeth K. Dollard Professor of Psychiatry, Medicine and Law at Columbia University, and director of the Columbia Center for Research on Ethical, Legal, & Social Implications of Psychiatric, Neurologic, and Behavioral Genetics.
 A primary focus of his work is issues related to the use of genetic and genomic data.
-He has over 3 decades of experience with empirical research on ethical and legal issues in medicine, collaborating with colleagues in law, ethics, psychology, and sociology.
-He is principal investigator on an NHGRI R21 grant examining informed consent in the return of incidental findings from genomic research to subjects, and co-investigator on an R01 grant on the consequences of return of genomic data.
-In addition, he teaches a seminar on Genetics and the Law at Columbia Law School.
-Dr. Appelbaum is a member of the Institute of Medicine of the National Academy of Sciences.
+He has over four decades of experience with empirical research on ethical and legal issues in medicine, collaborating with colleagues in law, ethics, psychology, and sociology.
+He co-leads the Center’s study of the impact of genetic findings in autism and a NHGRI grant examining approaches to genetic variant reinterpretation.
+As part of the Center grant, he has examined the impact of behavioral genetic data on views regarding responsibility and punishment.
+With support from the Templeton Foundation, he and his colleagues are currently looking at the extent to which people make genetic ascriptions for prosocial and antisocial behaviors.
+Dr. Appelbaum has been elected to the National Academy of Medicine.

 Deputy Director, Ruth Ottman, PhD